hackerwins/homepage-old/docs/cluster-mode.md

                         └───────────┘
 ```

-- Load Balancer: It is responsible for distributing the load of the requests to the servers.
+- Load Balancer: It is responsible for distributing the load of the requests to the Servers.
-- Broadcast Channel: It responsible for broadcasting the events to all Servers.
+- Broadcast Channel: It is responsible for broadcasting the events to all Servers.
 - MongoDB: It stores the data of Yorkie.
 - etcd: It is used to store the state of the cluster such as MemberMap, SubscriptionMap, etc.

-### Setup Cluster
+### Cluster Setup

-First, we need components such as etcd, MongoDB, and Load Balancer in order to setup the cluster.
+First, we need components such as etcd, MongoDB, and Load Balancer in order to set up the cluster.

-Various load balancers can be used as load balancers for the cluster.
+Various types of load balancer can be used for the cluster.
 For CodePair, We have configured the cluster on AWS, so we use [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) as Load Balancer.

 *For testing cluster mode, we can use Docker Compose to run applications such as etcd and MongoDB.
 To start them, type `docker-compose -f docker/docker-compose-ci.yml up --build -d` in [the project root](https://github.com/yorkie-team/yorkie).*